ataliba/exim_grep_queue/README.md

 And on your nagios configure a service to get this information of this instance on nrpe.

-If you have a doubt about the use of this script go to this page  ( http://cerebro.freeshell.org/log/plugin-for-nagios-exim_grep_queue/ ) or open a request here on github.
+If you have a doubt about the use of this script go to this page  ( i will publish the page again on other page  ) open a request here on github.